mikeizbicki/cmc-csci143/README.md

 I want you to succeed and I'll make every effort to ensure that you can.

 <!--
-## Meta

-1. CMC's intro programming sequence

-1. This course is designed to get you a good job

-1. Second time this course is being offered

-    1. I want to add about 50% new material

-    1. I'm adding about 25% new material

 # topic change
 Need to cover TTY vs non-TTY stdin/stdout in the first 2 weeks of class on bash.